alez007/alez007.github.io/five_dysfunctions_book_review.md

 In order for us to call on each other actions, we need to have a clear definition of what we need to do.

+#### 4. Avoidance of accountability
+**Definition**:
+- \- Willingness of the team members to ‘enter the danger’ and keep ourselves accountable when we do not perform
+- \- Usually people don’t want to do this in order to not break relationship with the team member but in fact, they do just that by creating stress and frustration or resentment;
+- \- Great teams improve their relationships by keeping themselves accountable to one another; this means each member respects the other by having great expectations from their colleague
+- \- Peer pressure is one of the best tools that motivates people to improve their performance

+**Tools to help build accountability**:
+- \- **Publication of goals and standards**: clarify publicly what team needs to achieve, who needs to deliver what and how we measure success
+- \- **Simple and regular progress reviews**: intermediary discussions about how the task is going and members should be communicating with one another in an intermediate state of the task

+**Connection to dysfunction 5 (Inattention to results)**:
+If team members are not being kept accountable for their actions, they’re more likely to turn their attention to their own needs; it’s an invitation to care more about their results than the actual team results

+#### 5. Inattention to results
+**Definition**:
+- \- The tendency of the team members to care for something other than the team or its results
+- \- Results are not limited to financial ones (e.g. profit), this results is referred to outcome based performance
+- \- Ultimately any results that the team does, drives profit
+- \- A functional team must make the results of the team more important that the individual results of each member

+**Tools to help build attention to results**:
+- \- Making team results clear and reward only the actions that contribute to those results
+- \- Works hand in hand with keeping ourselves accountable